 Chemotherapy treatment also affects male and female reproduction in many ways, both temporary and permanent.
 Other serious late-term side effects of chemotherapy for myeloma can include damage to the heart and lungs, early menopause, and a higher risk for developing other cancers.

-Stem cell transplant after high-dose chemotherapy is the most common treatment for people when first diagnosed with multiple myeloma.
+Stem cell transplant after high-dose chemotherapy is a common treatment for people when they are first diagnosed with multiple myeloma.
 The purpose of a stem cell transplant in multiple myeloma is to replace cancerous bone marrow cells with stem cells that will form healthy bone marrow.
 Stem cell transplants take place after the cancerous cells of the bone marrow have been destroyed with chemotherapy, radiation, or a combination of the two.

 In the past, cells for transplant were taken from bone marrow.
 For this reason, some people still refer to stem cell transplants as bone marrow transplants.
 However, blood is now the most common source for stem cells for transplant in cases of multiple myeloma.

 There are two types of stem cell transplant: autologous stem cell transplant and allogeneic stem cell transplant.
 The majority of people with multiple myeloma receive an autologous stem cell transplant.
-In an autologous stem cell transplant, or ASCT, stem cells are harvested from the person’s own body.
-Autologous transplants are preferable in most cases because they will not attack the body.
-The risk with ASCTs is that the peripheral blood stem cells may be contaminated with myeloma cells, which may contribute to a later relapse.
-Autologous stem cell transplants cannot cure myeloma.
+In an autologous stem cell transplant, stem cells are harvested from the person’s own body.
+Autologous transplants are preferable in most cases because the cells will not attack the body.
+The risk with autologous stem cell transplants is that the peripheral blood stem cells may be contaminated with myeloma cells, which may contribute to a later relapse.
+Autologous stem cell transplantation cannot cure myeloma.

-For those who will receive ASCTs, peripheral blood stem cells are harvested before chemotherapy or early in the cycle of chemotherapy, and before radiation.
+For those who will receive autologous stem cell transplants, their peripheral blood stem cells are harvested before they begin chemotherapy or early in the cycle.
 The cells are then frozen until they are needed for the transplant.

-After receiving an autologous stem cell transplant, people with multiple myeloma will receive two to three years of maintenance medications to sustain the treatment response.
-People who receive allogeneic stem cell transplants may need to take anti-rejection medication for life.
+After receiving an autologous stem cell transplant, people with multiple myeloma will receive several years of maintenance medications to sustain the treatment response.
+People who receive allogeneic stem cell transplants may need to take antirejection medication for life.

-Radiation therapy (also called radiotherapy) is commonly used to treat solitary plasmacytoma — a stage in the development of multiple myeloma involving a single lesion in the bone or soft tissues.
-Radiotherapy may be used as the only treatment for plasmacytoma or may be given during or after surgery to remove lesions.
+Radiation therapy (also called radiotherapy) is commonly used to treat solitary plasmacytoma — a single lesion in the bone or soft tissues.
+Radiotherapy may be used as the only treatment for plasmacytoma, or it may be given during or after surgery to remove lesions.
 Radiation therapy may also be used to treat multiple myeloma in cases where chemotherapy has been ineffective at reducing pain in a limited number of bone sites.
 Radiotherapy is overseen by a radiation oncologist.

-Radiation schedules differ based on the size, location, and type of tumor, other treatments you are receiving, and additional factors.
-Radiation therapy is usually delivered five days a week during the treatment period, which is most commonly about four weeks, although it can last between two and 10 weeks.
+Radiation schedules differ based on the size, location, and type of tumor; other treatments you are receiving; and additional factors.
+Radiation therapy is usually delivered five days a week during the treatment period, which is most commonly about two to four weeks.
 Receiving the treatment takes about 30 minutes, but it may take longer to prepare for the procedure.

-In some cases of solitary plasmacytoma, extramedullary myeloma, or localized myeloma, your doctor may recommend surgical resection — cutting away the lesion – removing the tumor from the healthy bone or tissue.
+In some cases of solitary plasmacytoma, extramedullary myeloma (plasma cell tumors located outside of the bones), or localized myeloma, your doctor may recommend surgical resection — cutting away the lesion or removing the tumor from the healthy bone or tissue.

 In those whose myeloma has affected the pelvis or the spine, hip replacement or spinal surgery may relieve pain and restore the ability to walk.

-Some treatments are not prescribed to fight myeloma, but to reduce symptoms of myeloma and side effects of myeloma treatments.
-Supportive treatments can include medications and medical procedures.
-The goal of supportive treatments is to improve functionality and quality of life and reduce the severity of side effects.
+Some treatments are not prescribed to fight myeloma but to reduce symptoms of the condition and the side effects of treatments.
+Supportive care can include medications and medical procedures.
+The goal of supportive treatments is to improve functionality and quality of life, and to reduce the severity of side effects.

 Medical marijuana may be prescribed to treat pain, nausea, vomiting, loss of appetite, and insomnia in people with multiple myeloma.

-Bisphosphonates such as Aredia (Pamidronate) and Zometa (Zoledronic acid) can treat and help prevent bone lesions in some people with myeloma.
-Xgeva (Denosumab) is a biologic drug that helps prevent spinal fractures and spinal cord compression in people whose spines have been weakened by myeloma.
+Bisphosphonates, such as Aredia (pamidronate) and Zometa (zoledronic acid), can reduce the risk of complications related to bone lesions in some people with myeloma.
+Xgeva (denosumab) is a biologic drug that helps reduce the risk of spinal fractures and spinal cord compression in people whose spines have been weakened by myeloma.

-People with myeloma who develop anemia — low levels of red blood cells — may be given a blood transfusion or Erythropoietin (EPO).
-EPO is a hormone that stimulates red blood cell production in the bone marrow.
-EPO works by stimulating the bone marrow to produce more red blood cells.
+People with myeloma who develop anemia — low levels of red blood cells — may be given a blood transfusion or EPO.

-Many people with myeloma develop low levels of immunoglobulins — also known as Ig or antibodies — that recognize and destroy specific viruses and other threats.
+Many people with myeloma develop low levels of normal immunoglobulins — also known as antibodies — that recognize and destroy specific viruses and other threats.
 If antibody levels become too low, doctors sometimes recommend intravenous immunoglobulin (IVIG) to bolster the immune system and help protect against infection.
 IVIG is produced by pooling antibodies from thousands of blood donors.
-IVIG is administered via intravenous infusion (IV) in a medical setting.
+IVIG is administered by IV in a medical setting.
 IVIG treatment is commonly given once a month while antibody levels are low.

 In about 10 percent of people with multiple myeloma, abnormal proteins cause kidney damage severe enough to require kidney replacement therapy.
 Dialysis is the most common type of kidney replacement therapy.
 There are two main types of dialysis, hemodialysis and peritoneal dialysis.
 Both types of dialysis provide a means of filtering waste products from the blood, taking over the role from the failing kidneys.